 Intermediate studies in the theory, analysis, and composition of the music of the early and mid-eighteenth century.
 Prerequisite: MUSI 211.
 Enrollment limited to 18.
 Preference to Music majors according to class.
 HU

 Conception and representation of pitch and rhythm systems using set, group, and graph theory.
-Focus on European concert music of the nineteenth century.
+Focus on European concert music of the late nineteenth and twentieth centuries.
 Prerequisite: MUSI 211.
 Enrollment limited to 18.
 Preference to Music majors according to class.
-HU
+QR

 * MUSI 312a, Composition Seminar I Kathryn Alexander

-Intermediate project-oriented studies in music composition and instrumentation.
-Study of compositional procedures and techniques in a variety of genres and styles.
-Group and individual lessons.
-Prerequisite: MUSI 210 or equivalent.
+Intermediate analytic and creative projects in music composition, instrumentation, and scoring for visual media.
+Study of compositional procedures and techniques in different genres and styles.
+Group and individual lessons to supplement in-class activities.
 Enrollment limited to 20.
 Students with questions should contact the instructor at firstname.lastname@example.org.
 Prerequisite: MUSI 210 or 211 or equivalent.
 WR, HU RP

 * MUSI 313b, Composition Seminar II Konrad Kaczmarek

-Intermediate project-oriented studies in music composition and instrumentation.
-Study of compositional procedures and techniques in a variety of genres and styles.
+Intermediate analytic and creative projects in music composition, instrumentation, and recording and production techniques.
+Study of compositional procedures and techniques in different genres and styles.
 Group and individual lessons to supplement in-class lectures.
 Enrollment limited to 20.
 Students with questions should contact the instructor at email@example.com.
 Prerequisite: MUSI 210 or MUSI 211 and/or MUSI 312.
 RP

-* MUSI 314b, Musical Theater Composition II Andrew Gerle
+* MUSI 314b, Advanced Composition for Musical Theater Staff

 Intermediate and advanced project-oriented studies in composition of musical theater.
 Prerequisite: MUSI 210.
 May be repeated for credit.
 Enrollment limited to 12.
 HU RP